 - Include a provision that each school must establish a Peer Mediation Program such as Payton’s Peers or equivalent.

 - Peer Mediation Program must provide support for those suffering from bullying behavior.
 Allow students from the elementary, secondary, high school and collegiate levels to share thoughts and emotions in a cross-age forum that focuses on student-led strength and sustenance, on a minimum of a bimonthly basis.

 - Each meeting must encourage an opportunity for members to share past or current experiences with bullying behavior in a supportive, non-judgmental environment.

 iii.
 Each meeting must specifically addresses a topic related to bullying behavior.

-- 1. A topic might address resiliency through coping mechanisms or foster an open discussion on ways to improve school climate and diminish bullying behavio
+- 1. A topic might address resilience through coping mechanisms or foster an open discussion on ways to improve school climate and diminish bullying behavior

 - 1. Code 22.1-276.01.
 Definitions